artem-mangilev/ngx-vflow/projects/ngx-vflow-demo/src/app/categories/examples/pages/handling-changes/index.md

 - `add` - when edge was created
 - `remove` - when edge was removed
 - `select` - when edge was selected (also triggers for unselected edges)
-- `detached` - when edge became invisible due to unexistance of source or target node.
-It will help you to delete such edges from edges list
+- `detached` - when edge became invisible due to the absence of the source or target node.
+Use this to delete such edges from the edges list

-There are a couple ways to receive these changes:
+There are a several ways to receive these changes:

 ## From (onNodesChange) and (onEdgesChange) outputs